leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 If you're still with me, there's two more important features of the algorithm worth mentioning.

 Firstly, remember way back when we split the word into 3 different features, a, b, and c?
-The new model actually does that 128 times, each time using a different function, such that 128 different triplets are generated.
-Since these are independent, it runs all of these through the encoding layers simulateneously as well, for all the input words at the same time.
+The new model actually does that 96 times \[46\].
+Each time it uses a different function, such that 96 different triplets are generated.
+Since these are independent, it runs all of these through the encoding layers at the same time, for all the input words.
 The results of these are merged together in getting that output from the encoding function, z.
-This is known as "multiple attention-heads"
+This is known as having "multiple attention-heads."

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 20.png)

 Secondly, every time I mentioned function in this section, you can think of it as a weight or parameter on some number.
 When you add up all the weights, the new model has 175bn of them.
 No, that's not a typo.
-When people are referring to the number of parameters that GPT-3 uses, and how it's so much larger than previous models, this is what they are referring to. e.g. if each word was represented as a table of 768 by 2304 numbers, then you'd need that many parameters just to go through one function in the entire process outlined above.
+When people are referring to the number of parameters that GPT-3 uses, and how it's so much larger than previous models, this is what they are referring to. e.g. if each word was represented as a list of 1000 numbers, then you'd need that many parameters just to go through one function in the entire process outlined above.
 You can easily see how having a process with 96 layers and 128 alternatives within each layer gets you to a gargantuan number of parameters required.

 This was a long sidetrack, but you now have more intuition about what GPT-3 is doing.
 It's taking inputs, performing multiple iterations of transformations on the words, and using that to predict or translate words after that.
 The transformer architecture from the original paper is below for reference, and you can see how parts of it map to the simplified diagram we just worked through.